EE Graduate Programs

-Students may create other areas of emphasis with the approval of the graduate advisor.
-Students can complete a thesis, project, or courses only.
+Students can complete a thesis or courses only.
 Successful completion of a thesis provides a unifying culmination to the program, and an enhanced resume for future industrial or academic endeavors.
 A limited number of laboratory and teaching assistantships are available to qualified graduate students.

-New students: Before enrolling for courses, consult with Assistant Professor Shabnam Sodagari, Faculty Advisor, at the Graduate Student Success Center.
+New students: Before enrolling for courses, consult with the MSEE Advisor.